 Tips for Successful Khmer Localization Projects

-Cambodia has attracted an increasing number of foreign investors over the years because of its favourable tax treatment, plentiful labour, and great resources and raw materials.
+Cambodia has attracted an increasing number of foreign investors over the years because of its favorable tax treatment, plentiful labor, and great resources and raw materials.
 To avoid miscommunication with your potential customers in Cambodia, some features of the Khmer language and culture should be considered carefully

 With the help of our native Khmer linguist, Khen Smeyrith, GTE Localize has listed some significant facts and tips about the Khmer language and Khmer localization.

 There is no space or dividers between words in the Khmer language.
 Spaces, in fact, function as phrase or sentence separators.
 They are used to indicate the end of an idea, phrase or sentence, helping readers pause when they are reading.

 There are three main types of Khmer words:

 - Single and indivisible words (e.g. ជាតិ ~ national)

 - Words with prefixes and suffixes (e.g. អន្តរជាតិ ~ international)

 - Compound words (e.g. សកលវិទ្យាល័យ ~ university)

 You cannot break characters in the first two types of Khmer words as it might cause unreadable words.
 However, it is possible to break compound words (e.g. |សកល|វិទ្យាល័យ|).